City Ground

 The City Ground is a football stadium in West Bridgford, Nottinghamshire, England, on the banks of the River Trent.
-It has been home to Nottingham Forest since 1898 and has a capacity of 30,455, with plans to increase capacity to 45,000.
+It has been home to Nottingham Forest since 1898 and has a capacity of 31,212, with plans to increase capacity to 45,000 and eventually to 52,500.

 The stadium was a venue when England hosted UEFA Euro 1996, and is only 300 yards away from Meadow Lane, home of Forest's neighbouring club Notts County; the two grounds are the closest professional football stadiums in England and the second-closest in the United Kingdom, after Tannadice Park and Dens Park.
 They are located on opposite sides of the River Trent.

 History

 Background

-Nottingham Forest are the second oldest league football club in the world, and were founded in 1865, but did not move to the City Ground, their seventh home, until 33 years later in 1898.
+Nottingham Forest are the third oldest league football club in the world behind Notts County 1862 and Stoke 1863, and were founded in 1865, but did not move to the City Ground, their seventh home, until 33 years later in 1898.
 For their first fourteen years the club played most of their matches at the Forest Recreation Ground, from which they took their name.
 This was common land so the club were unable to exploit their matches commercially, and as there was no gate money, revenue came mainly from the players' membership fees.
 When Forest first entered the FA Cup in 1878–79, reaching the semi-finals, they were unable to play home fixtures, as the cup competition rules stipulated that spectators should be charged admission.
 In 1879 the club left The Forest to play at the Castle Ground in The Meadows, after the Notts Castle Football Club which had previously played there disbanded and its players joined Forest.
 This allowed Forest to charge admission in time for its second FA Cup campaign in 1879–80.
 Rapidly-growing interest in the game saw the ability to accommodate large numbers of spectators at football matches increase in importance, and from 1880 most of the club's important games were played at Trent Bridge Cricket Ground, then Nottingham's most advanced enclosed sports venue.
 In 1883, however, Forest were abruptly replaced as tenants at Trent Bridge by local rivals Notts County, a move possibly connected with Notts County's appointment of the assistant secretary of Nottinghamshire County Cricket Club to their own newly created post of paid Club Secretary.